Jon-P-Madden/Jon-P-Madden/README.md

 Hi, I'm Jon Madden
 Senior Technical Program Manager — 17+ years delivering complex platform integrations in fintech, regulated financial systems, and institutional environments.
 I operate at the intersection of technology, compliance, and business delivery.
 I don't just manage engineers — I understand what they're building.
+I guess I want to be one too!

 What I Work On